Hyperbolic groups with almost finitely presented subgroups: Main Construction

 We detail a construction of several new hyperbolic groups which have subgroups with interesting finiteness properties.
 These examples come in two flavours; we can construct groups of type $F_2$ not $F_3$ giving more examples similar to those in \cite{brady_branched_1999, lodha_hyperbolic_2017other,kropholler_finitelypresented_2018}.
 We also give the first construction of groups of type $FP_2$ which are not finitely presented that are contained in hyperbolic groups.

 We only detail the construction of groups of type $FP_2$ not $F_2$.
-To create groups which are of type $F_2$ not $F_3$ one should construct $\Gamma_B$ by starting with a simply connected complex $L$ satisfying all other conditions.
+To create groups which are of type $F_2$ not $F_3$ one should construct $\Gamma_B$ by starting with a simply connected complex $L$ that has no local cut points.
 One also requires the stated strengthening of Lemma \ref{lem:homologyofdouble}.
 The proof then runs in exactly the same way however $S(L')$ will be simply connected throughout.

 We build the hyperbolic groups by taking appropriate branched covers of $\xcplx$.
 As such we must begin by describing the flag complexes $\Gamma_A$ and $\Gamma_B$.

 Let $V_n$ be a discrete set with $n$ points.
 Set $\Gamma_A = V_4\ast V_4\ast V_4$ which is a join of discrete sets.